 Your \$200 tuition deposit confirms your intention to enroll at North Park University, and it is a credit toward your first semester bill.
 You can pay this deposit via check or debit/credit card.
-To pay your deposit, visit Self Service, www.northpark.edu/selfservice.
+To pay your deposit, use your application email and password to log in at www.northpark.edu/selfservice-admit.